Your task is simple: just answer a few questions about your horse and his diet

 EPA (eicosapentanoic acid) is a specific kind of omega-3 fatty acid that is only found in marine-based sources such as fish oil and algae.
-The NIH (National Institutes of Health) lists a large number of conditions in humans in which EPA and other omega-3s are thought to be effective, such as cardiovascular disease, arthritis, asthma and others.
-EPA is believed to work by suppressing production of inflammatory agents in the body such as cyclooxygenase.
+The NIH (National Institutes of Health) lists a large number of conditions in humans in which EPA is thought to be helpful, such as cardiovascular issues, joint discomfort, and others.
+EPA is believed to work by suppressing excess overproduction of inflammatory agents in the body such as cyclooxygenase.

 Eyebright, (Euphrasia species) as its name suggests, is probably one of the best herbs for the eyes and surrounding tissues.
 Its ability to act on inflammation, irritation and allergies make Eyebright an excellent choice for any condition that affects the eyes, throat, mouth and sinuses.